-Physicians who fail to respond or refuse to respond to Hospital Emergency call coverage, or inpatient consultation requests may be subject to \$1,000 fine 1st time, 2nd \$2,000, 3rd \$3,000.
-Each fine would have to be reviewed by the department chair before implementation of fine, as there may have been circumstances beyond their control.
+Physicians who fail to respond or refuse to respond to Hospital Call Panel coverage, or inpatient consultation requests may be subject to a \$1,000 fine the first time, a \$2,000 fine the second time, and a \$3,000 fine the third time.
+Each fine will be reviewed by the Department Chair before implementation of the fine, as there may have been circumstances beyond their control.
 The Department Chair will investigate why the physician failed to show.
-If it is determined that a fine is warranted, the fine will be levied by the Department Chair.
-If the physician fails to pay the fine within 14 days, he/she will be suspended.
-The appeal process will be through the department with a recommendation to the MEC.
-Reports on offenders should be made through the Medical Staff office, which will inform the Department Chair.
-It was also recommended that every occurrence of a violation should be reported to the MEC as information.
+If it is determined that a fine is warranted, the fine will be levied by the Department Chair and reported to the Medical Executive Committee.
+If the physician fails to pay the fine within 14 days, he/she may be subject to administrative suspension until the fine is paid.
+The appeal process will be through the Department with a recommendation to the Medical Executive Committee.
+Reports on offenders should be made through the Medical Staff Office, which will inform the Department Chair.